 Many laws of physics are formulated as partial differential equations.
 This course discusses the simplest examples, such as waves, diffusion, gravity, and static electricity.
 Nonlinear conservation laws and the theory of shock waves are discussed, as well as further applications to physics, chemistry, biology, and population dynamics.
-Prerequisite: Grade of C or better in MATH-SHU 262 or 362.
+Prerequisite: Grade C or better in either MATH-SHU 262 (Ordinary Differential Equations) or MATH-SHU 362 (Honors Differential Equations), and grade C or better in either MATH-SHU 151 (Multivariable Calculus) or MATH-SHU 329 (Honors Analysis II).